About Elga Sesemann

 Elga Sesemann made her living as an artist all her life.
 She also made commissioned portraits.
 She was granted state artist pension in 1982.

 She hardly painted at all after 1995 due to eye diseases.
 When Elga was 80 years old, 2002, she made her poetry debut by publishing a collection of poems.

 The 21 January 2007 Elga Sesemann died in a hospital in Helsinki as a result of pneumonia.
 The funeral took place at the German Church in Helsinki and she is buried in the family grave at Sandudden's Cemetary, Helsinki.

-The work of Elga Sesemann has been greatly appreciated and received attention during recent years, partly due to significant exhibitions by Ateneum (Finnish National Gallery, Helsinki), Tampere Art Museum, Millesgården in Stockholm and Scandinavian House in New York.
+The work of Elga Sesemann has been greatly appreciated and received attention during recent years, partly due to significant exhibitions by Ateneum (Finnish National Gallery, Helsinki), HAM (Helsinki Art Museum), Tampere Art Museum, Millesgården in Stockholm, The National Museum of Western Art, Tokyo and Scandinavian House in New York.